High Level Groups in the area of energy infrastructure

-High Level Groups discuss energy issues in European regions that have been identified as being of high priority.
-Organised by the European Commission, they bring together representatives from EU countries in the region, transmission system operators, and regulators.
-They provide strategic steering and policy guidance on technical topics.
-Their work also includes monitoring the progress of current Projects of Common Interest (PCIs).
+The High Level Groups discuss energy issues in European regions that have been identified as being of high priority.
+They are organised by the European Commission and bring together representatives from EU countries in the region, transmission system operators, and regulators.
+They provide strategic steering and policy guidance on technical topics and monitor the progress of current Projects of Common Interest (PCIs).

 Currently there are four High Level Groups active in the area of energy.